shuraosipov/myrobot/telegram_webhook/README.md

 ## Prerequisites
 1) Fill in parameters in `cdk.context.json`.
 2) Lambda layer with `requests` library.
 You can use `lambda-layer-requests` project to create it.
+3) Secret in AWS Secrets Manager with Telegram Bot token.
+Secret name should be `TELEGRAM_TOKEN`.

 ## Install dependencies
 ```